crschnick/pdx_unlimiter/GUIDE.md

 This name can be changed, by clicking on it.

-A savegame entry behaves like a normal file in the sense that you can drag and drop it as you would do with a normal file.
-You can drag a savegame from the GUI outside the Pdx-Unlimiter window and drop it anywhere as a file.
-If you want to move a savegame to another campaigns or folder, you can also do so dragging and dropping it there.
+A savegame entry behaves like a normal file in the sense that if you want to move a savegame to another campaigns or folder, you can do so by dragging and dropping into it.

 ### Launching savegames